GIScience/gis-training-resource-center/content/Modul_9/en_qgis_openrouteservice_tools.md

 name: basic classification
 align: center
 ---
+How to sign up for OpenRouteService    Source: HeiGIT

 ```
 -  After submitting your profile, a confirmtaion e-mail will be sent to your mail    adress
 -  Please confirm your account